10 Best Animal Charities That Deserve Your Support in 2025

 Mission: As the puppies mature into well-loved, well-behaved dogs, their raisers learn what it means to contribute to society rather than take from it.

 The reality show, Prison Dogs, was most people’s introduction to Puppies Behind Bars.
-The organization actually started in 1997.
+The organization actually started back in 1997!
 It continues to train prisoners and puppies long past the show’s run.

 Raise More for Your Mission